 A: Start making continuous learning a habit early on.
 Subscribe to YouTube channels, blogs etc that will help you know what is happening in your field.
 Set aside time in your schedule to read, discuss or learn a little every day.
 Technology changes quickly.
 If you develop the habit of setting aside some time to learn something every day (and learn to enjoy that time), it will make your life as a developer MUCH easier in the long run.

 In conclusion, code reviewing at HyperionDev is an exciting career for those who enjoy mentoring and helping people become better programmers.
-Melanie proves this in her important responsibilities as a HyperionDev team member and mentor.
+In this ‘meet the team’ interview, Melanie proves this in her important responsibilities as a HyperionDev team member and mentor.
 If you’re keen to learn programming via this process, consider these bootcamps offered by HyperionDev: Full Stack Web Development, Data Science or Software Engineering.